How to Access Property Records in Arkansas

 Plats and Surveys

-Survey document will contain the following:
+Survey documents will contain the following:

 - Boundary Lines - A survey document will clearly depict the property's boundary lines.

-- Corners - The document includes the physical markers or corners placed at specific points along the boundary lines.
+- Corners - The document includes physical markers or corners placed at specific points along the boundary lines.

 - Topography - A survey document may note any contours and elevations within the property.